Six things a parent carer needs to know

-It can be difficult to recognise ourselves as carers, when we see ourselves as simply being 'Mum', 'Dad', ‘a parent’ or ‘just doing what needs to be done’ for our child.
+It can be difficult to recognise ourselves as carers.
+Especially, when we see ourselves as simply being 'Dum', 'Dad', ‘a parent’ or just doing what needs to be done for our child.

 If our disabled child has siblings, they can also be identified as ‘Young Carers’, opening more doors to support for them too.

-A good starting point is our GP or local Carers Centre.
+A good starting point is contacting our GP or local Carers Centre.

 The Assessment is free and provided by our local authority.
 Our GP can refer us to a social worker (from the Children with Disabilities team) or in some cases, our local Carers’ Centre can help.

-During the Assessment, it is important to consider the effect our caring role has on our life outside of caring; for example our work, our own personal health and our wellbeing.
+During the assessment, it's important to consider the effect our caring role has on our life outside of caring.
+For example, our work, our own personal health, and our wellbeing.